 Franklin, 53, is the best candidate on the board.
 He had a 104-45 record at Penn State from 2014-25, and that included six seasons with 10 or more wins.
 The Nittany Lions also made the College Football Playoff semifinals last season.
 Franklin's record against top-10 teams was highly publicized, but he does have SEC experience.
 Franklin was 24-15 from 2011-13 at Vanderbilt.
 Franklin said on ESPN's “College GameDay” that he wants to get back into coaching.
 This would be an ideal fit.

-MORE: Penn State needs to be honest about its program's goals
+MORE: Penn State must be transparent regarding its program's objectives.

 Brown, 43, would be the next best hire for Auburn.
 He rebuilt Syracuse in two seasons – the Orange won 10 games in 2024.
 Brown coached defensive backs at Georgia from 2022-23, and he's a charismatic coach who could handle the pressure at Auburn.
 Brown knows how to work the transfer portal, and he will move up soon.
 Why not now?

-Sumrall, 43, is 38-10 between Troy and Tulane, and he spent three years as an assistant coach at Troy from 2015-17 before serving as a linebackers coach at Ole Miss.
+Sumrall, who is 43 years old, holds a 39-11 record between Troy and Tulane.
+He previously worked as an assistant coach at Troy for three years, from 2015 to 2017, and then served as a linebackers coach at Ole Miss.
 That track record is impressive, and the combination of experience would play off well at Auburn.
-One hitch: Sumrall played linebacker at Kentucky from 2002-04 and is a popular candidate for that job, too.
+A complication arises: Sumrall, who played linebacker at Kentucky between 2002 and 2004, is also a strong contender for that position.

 Fisher, 60, has not coached each of the last two seasons since being fired at Texas A&M. Would Fisher have the urge to get back into coaching in the SEC?
 He won a national championship at Florida State in 2013.
 He had a 45-25 record at Texas A&M from 2018-23.
 Fisher recruited at an elite level at both places, and that would be a difference-maker for the Tigers.